Anastasiya Kvitko Nearly Spills Out Of A Semi-Sheer Lace Bustier

 Social media star Anastasiya Kvitko dropped the jaws of her 12 million Instagram followers after posting a triple-picture update where she wore a tiny semi-sheer lace bustier.

-The bustier featured an off-the-shoulder silhouette that revealed the model’s shoulders and collarbone.
+The bustier featured an off-the-shoulder silhouette that revealed the model's shoulders and collarbone.
 The neckline of the garment was so low that little of her cleavage was left to the imagination and Anastasiya looked perilously close to spilling out in some photos.
-Down the front of the top were metal hooks that joined the two sides of the top together, and vertical bonding provided support for her bust.
+Down the front of the top were metal hooks that joined the two sides of the top together and vertical bonding provided support for her bust.

 The garment featured sleeves that were made from a semi-sheer lace material.
 The sleeves were a trendy voluminous style with excess fabric that bunched around her wrists.
 A small ruffle at the upper hem of each sleeve added a sweet and feminine touch to the otherwise sultry look.
 The top cropped at Anastasiya's midriff to reveal a small sliver of her torso.